encode42/MatrixChecks/README.md

 [![Matrix Support](https://img.shields.io/discord/392904793758367745?color=7289DA&label=Matrix%20Support&style=flat-square)](https://discord.gg/rGhYma6)

 ## About
-The optimized config for [Matrix Anticheat](https://www.mc-market.org/resources/13999/), a powerful anticheat for Minecraft.
+The optimized checks for [Matrix Anticheat](https://www.mc-market.org/resources/13999/), a powerful anticheat for Minecraft.

-This config works for both the free and premium versions of Matrix.
+These checks work for both the free and premium versions of Matrix.
-**Make sure to use the config meant for the version of Matrix you use!**
+**Make sure to use the checks meant for the version of Matrix you use!**
-<sub>Sometimes Matrix premium updates faster than free, there will be another config file if so.</sub>
+<sub>Sometimes Matrix premium updates faster than free, there will be another file if so.</sub>

 #### Features
 - Less false positives.
 - Better warning messages.
 - More strict checks. *(Better detection)*
-- Multiple config types to suit your needs.
+- Multiple checks types to suit your needs.
 - Up to date!

 #### NOTE:
-`config.yml` **does not** include any of the optimized checks!
+`config.yml` **does not** include any checks!
+Install `checks.yml` to make use of the optimizations.
-The file with the checks and changes is `checks.yml`.
+The config file only includes minor changes to the base config!

 ## Setup
 ### Server Usage